 In Session 1, “Technology development to solve low fertility/nutrient bottlenecks”, Prof. FUNAKAWA Shinya of the Graduate School of Global Environmental Studies, Kyoto University, gave a lecture on adaptive agriculture in SSA's diverse soils.
 Then, Project Leader TSUJIMOTO Yasuhiro and Senior Researcher NAGUMO Fujio of JIRCAS presented major results of SATREPS Madagascar and SATREPS Burkina Faso, respectively, and their efforts toward dissemination.

 In Session 2, "Social Implementation," Mr. WADA Akira, Director and General Manager of Africa Planning Department, Africa Division, Toyota Tsusho Corporation, presented a case study of activities to improve agricultural productivity in Kenya through fertilizer business, and Ms. Stella Kabiri, Leader of Sasakawa Africa Association (SAA) Ethiopia, gave a presentation on SAA's environmental and regenerative agriculture activities.

-In the panel discussion, moderated by Dr. MASUDA Misa, Professor Emeritus of the University of Tsukuba and Principal Investigator of JST/SATREPS, the speakers discussed from different perspectives the challenges and solutions for the development of soil management technologies for the future of food in Africa and for the diffusion of soil management technologies to improve the livelihood of small farmers in Africa.
+In the panel discussion, moderated by Dr. MASUDA Misa, Professor Emeritus of the University of Tsukuba and Research Supervisor of JST/SATREPS, the speakers discussed from different perspectives the challenges and solutions for the development of soil management technologies for the future of food in Africa and for the diffusion of soil management technologies to improve the livelihood of small farmers in Africa.
 Based on the discussions, the following three points were summarized as outputs.

 - Examples of soil and manure management technologies that can both increase sustainable productivity and restore soil health to achieve truly sustainable food security were presented, and the need for further technological development was identified.